Ross-Byrne/Multi-Threaded-TCP-Client-Server-App/README.md

 ### send
 Typing send followed by the name of a file will send the file from the client and place it in the clients current directory on the server.
 Might crash with files bigger then 1GB.

+### bye
+Typing bye will log the client out and disconnect from the server.
+Server will keep running until manually closed.